 Quickly following their introduction, ERPs became the queen of the enterprise software chessboard, and once captured, the software vendor who captures this piece was in a position to dictate much of the rest of the game.

-Overall, this has set back enterprise software decision ever since.
-And while it did this, it established a faulty thought pattern in enterprise software decision makers — and ERP-centric thinking is a consequence of this.
+Overall, this has set back the enterprise software decision ever since.
+And while it did this, it established a faulty thought pattern in enterprise software decision-makers — and ERP-centric thinking is a consequence of this.

 I ridiculed this way of thinking, which I likened to a medical condition in the article Do You Suffer from (ECS) – ERP-Centric Strategy?

 Those vendors that offer integrated suites universally attempt to make their customers overestimate the degree to which their applications are integrated into one another, and push their prospects to overstate the impact on TCO of application integration.
 Furthermore, they also minimize the adapters that the point solution providers have created for the major ERP systems.

 Therefore the largest software vendors, the consulting companies, and the IT analysts (by in large) push the integrated suite concept as improving implementation outcomes, not because it is true, but because they find it to be profit-maximizing.

 The enterprise resource planning system has not lived up to its promises.
 The entire software category was promoted by and for the vendors and consulting companies that benefited from ERP sales.
 These entities created the impression that companies “had to have” enterprise resource planning software.
 However, there was never any evidence presented that this was true.
 Instead, it was proposed through an endless number of conferences, articles, consulting and vendor presentations.

 Based upon pretences, these systems became the queens on the chessboards of enterprise software where they promoted the sale of more software that was often acquired by the vendor.
 This created higher degrees of concentration in enterprise software and more lock-in and account control that could have been obtained without these systems.